WordPress/openverse/documentation/meta/incidents/runbooks/incident_response_runbook.md

    5. If something is related to a 3rd party API, like a provider or SaaS offering used in Openverse, contact them as soon as possible.
    6. Start a Slack huddle if real time audio would be useful.
+4. When the service has become stable again, update the status tag of the P2 to `#status-stabilized` and leave a comment summarizing the mitigation.
+Usually at this time the urgency of the incident will be reduced, and time may be required to observe that the incident is fully resolved.
-4. When the incident seems resolved, update the status of the P2 page as "Resolved", leave a P2 comment summarizing the solution, adding any relevant points to the timeline, and unpin the Slack thread.
+5. Once enough time has passed without disturbance that the incident seems resolved, update the status tag of the P2 to `#status-resolved`, leave a P2 comment summarizing the solution, adding any relevant points to the timeline, and unpin the Slack thread.
-5. Update all comms postings, editing them so that the incident is clearly resolved in the title and body of the post.
+6. Update all comms postings, editing them so that the incident is clearly resolved in the title and body of the post.
 This includes the Make post for Severity 1 incidents along with any other outreach.
-6. Create any follow-up issues, with a GitHub project if extensive.
+7. Create any follow-up issues, with a GitHub project if extensive.
 This can be done the next time you are online if you have been working for an extended period or outside your regular work hours.